 Oslo functions as both an art gallery and an adventure playground, with modern design meeting timeless tradition at every turn.
 I began at the Munch Museum, home to the largest collection of works by Edvard Munch, including his world-famous masterpiece “The Scream.”

 Right beside it stands the Oslo Opera House, rising elegantly from the fjord like an iceberg of glass and marble.
-I walked on its sloping roof for stunning panoramic views of the city and fjord.
+Walk on its sloping roof for beautiful wide views of the city and fjord.
 For a peaceful escape, I wandered through Vigeland Sculpture Park, an open-air masterpiece featuring over 200 sculptures by Gustav Vigeland that beautifully capture human experiences.

 High above the city, the iconic Holmenkollen ski jump reflects Norway’s passion for winter sports.
-This historic site with its breathtaking views also houses the world’s oldest ski museum, telling the story of Norway’s national sport.
+This historic site Known for its great views also houses the world’s oldest ski museum, telling the story of Norway’s national sport.

 Hidden Gems of Scandinavia